 When encryption messages started to show on the displays of supermarket chain Coop’s tills and self-service checkouts, they quickly realized they were under serious threat.
-As troubleshooting begun, Coop had no choice but to urgently close around 700 of its 800 stores.
+As troubleshooting began, Coop had no choice but to urgently close around 700 of its 800 stores.
 And it was about to get worse.
 Not only had Coop become a victim through a third-party supply chain attack – the Kaseya attack would later be described as the largest ransomware attack of all time.
 Only 15 minutes after Coop made the call to Truesec, the Incident Response Team got to work – and within 6 days, all of Coop’s stores were reopened and back in business.

 Friday night, July 2, 2021.
 Sweden is in the middle of a record heatwave.
 Most urban Swedes have left the cities and were instead cozied up in their cottages or enjoying the salty sea breeze in the archipelago.
-Supermarket chain Coop’s Chief Information Officer, Liselotte Andersson has also started her weekend activities.
+Supermarket chain Coop’s Chief Information Officer, Liselotte Andersson, has also started her weekend activities.
 Still luckily unaware that those relaxing days will soon end.

-With over 800 stores located all over the country, food chain Coop is one of the largest and most well-known players in Sweden.
-However, at 19:00 that Friday night, that “Thank God it’s Friday” feeling was nowhere to be found for the thousands of Coop customers that suddenly couldn’t pay for their weekend groceries.
+With over 800 stores located all over the country, the food chain Coop is one of the largest and most well-known players in Sweden.
+However, at 19:00 that Friday night, that “Thank God it’s Friday” feeling was nowhere to be found for the thousands of Coop customers who suddenly couldn’t pay for their weekend groceries.
 Encryption messages had started to show up on the displays, and the checkouts were abruptly locked.

 You quickly realize that you want to be sure you’re doing the right thing and that you are not making things worse.
-And then when you’ve got things under control, you want to do everything right to get back in business as fast as possible."
+And then, when you’ve got things under control, you want to do everything right to get back in business as fast as possible."

 Liselotte Andersson, CIO at Coop